Skip to main content

 • Follow-up.

 To ensure the effectiveness of the training being given to trainees by employers, each trainee is visited at least three times for the Work Exposure Scheme and two times for the Youth Guarantee Scheme by the Maltese Public Employment Service, Jobsplus, and Monitoring Officers.
-Due to the current situation, imposed by the global pandemic, some visits are being held online.
 During the on-the-spot check, Monitoring Officers are assisted through a checklist to ensure the publicity material is adequately displayed in a prominent place, that the employer has retained copies of documentation, documentation is complete, and that the current attendances are being recorded on a daily basis.
-Monitoring Officers attach photographic evidence of the publicity material as displayed, as well as photographic evidence of the participant’s presence to the first checklist, whilst in subsequent visits, attach only the participant’s photo on the day, whilst ensuring that the publicity material is still present, recording the same on the checklist.
-Both the employer and participant are questioned about the progress up to that point.
+Monitoring Officers attach photographic evidence of the publicity material as displayed, as well as photographic evidence of the participant’s presence to the first checklist, while in subsequent visits, attach only the participant’s photo on the day, while ensuring that the publicity material is still present, recording the same on the checklist.
+The employer and participant are questioned about the progress up to that point.
 Answers are recorded on the checklist, and feedback to project implementation staff at the Maltese Public Employment Service, Jobsplus, is provided as and where necessary.
-During the visits, Monitoring Officers also ask questions related to the placement to ensure that the exposure offered is in line with what was originally promised by the employer through its application.
+During the visits, Monitoring Officers also ask questions about the placement to ensure that the exposure offered aligns with what the employer originally promised through its application.
 In those instances, where it is deemed that the quality of exposure provided is not up to the required standard, Jobsplus reserves the right to terminate the placement and to find an alternative placement for the trainee.

-The impact of the scheme is measured by assessing the employment status of the trainee within six months following the end date of the scheme.
+The scheme's impact is measured by assessing the employment status of the trainee within six months following the end date of the scheme.